The Substance: Casting

 Moore understood the meta-nature of the role but did not feel that she was the character, as Elisabeth had no family.
 As she further explained, "she's dedicated her entire life to her career, and when that's taken, what does she have?"
 However, Moore sympathized with the character's pain.
 She recognized that the characters were deeply important to Fargeat, and saw them as stand-ins for the director herself: Elisabeth represents Fargeat, while Qualley's Sue is the girl from the '90s that Fargeat always felt pitted against.
-Moore would later reflect positively on her role saying, "What I love is this was a rich, complex, demanding role that gave me an opportunity to really push myself outside of my comfort zone, and in the end to feel like I explored and grew not only as an actor, but as a person".
+Moore would later reflect positively on her role, saying, "What I love is this was a rich, complex, demanding role that gave me an opportunity to really push myself outside of my comfort zone, and in the end to feel like I explored and grew not only as an actor, but as a person".

 While talking to Moore, Fargeat thought about potential pairings; later, when she met with Margaret Qualley, she felt they had a common energy.
 Fargeat liked that Qualley had a background as a dancer.
 Moore had prior indirect ties with Qualley and worked with Qualley's mother Andie MacDowell in St. Elmo's Fire (1985), while Qualley knew Moore's daughters.

 Qualley was in Panama, shooting Claire Denis's Stars at Noon (2022), when she read the script and was drawn to the prospect of playing a character who seemed "really far from [her]" and she had a feeling that it was going to be "special".
 During prep, Fargeat emphasized the physicality of the roles (both actors' bodies would be central to their performances).
 For Qualley, this meant lifting weights for months to achieve Sue's sex symbol figure.
-Qualley spent a lot of time walking around her apartment practicing her character, "freaking my husband out" (referring to her husband, Jack Antonoff).
+Qualley spent a lot of time walking around her apartment practicing her character, "freaking my husband out".

 Ray Liotta was originally cast as Harvey, but died in May 2022.
 Three months into filming, Liotta was replaced by Dennis Quaid.

 On set, Fargeat read the dialogue for the Substance Voice to provide a temporary track.
 After a lengthy casting process, she chose American actor Yann Bean, who was living in Paris, to voice it.
 Fargeat wanted a voice with devil-like, tempting, and powerful qualities.